webscreens/screen-enumeration/security_and_privacy.md

 ## 2.1 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

+This API exposes a set of properties for each of the displays connected to the user's device.
+Currently, an application window can access a subset of these properties, but only for the display it occupies.
+Having access to a display's properties without having to place a window in it allows the application to predict which display is most appropriate for each piece of Web content and automatically arrange its windows in the optimal layout.
+For example, a slide show presentation application could automatically allocate the presentation to the largest external display, the speaker notes to the next largest display, and the presentation controls to the built-in display when the user clicks the "Present" button.

+The following are new display properties that would help the application better predict the optimal content layout given the available screen space:
+* resolution, or scale factor
+  * E.g. given 2 screens of the same size, render the presentation on the screen with the better resolution
+* whether it is the primary display
+  * E.g. render the speaker notes on the primary display and the presentation on another display
+* whether it is internal (built-in) or external
+  * E.g. render the speaker notes on the built-in display and the presentation on the external display

+The remaining new display property is the display name.
+The name would allow the user to recognize their displays in a display chooser UI for selecting in which display to render a piece of content.

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?